shenhuiying2017/azure-docs.es-es/articles/dns/dns-sdk.md

 <properties
-   pageTitle="Creación de zonas DNS y conjuntos de registros de DNS de Azure con el SDK de .NET | Microsoft Azure" description="Creación de conjuntos de registros y zonas DNS en DNS de Azure con el SDK de .NET." services="dns" documentationCenter="na" authors="jtuliani"
+   pageTitle="Create DNS zones and record sets in Azure DNS using the .NET SDK | Microsoft Azure" description="How to create DNS zones and record sets in Azure DNS by using the .NET SDK." services="dns" documentationCenter="na" authors="jtuliani"